flexmonster/js-pivot-table/README.md

 ## Localizing component

-Pivot Table & Charts component can be easily localized:
+Flexmonster Pivot Table & Charts can be easily localized:
 First of all, if you use one of the offered languages below, you can download the already prepared JSON files :
 - [English](https://github.com/flexmonster/pivot-localizations/blob/master/en.json)
 - [Español](https://github.com/flexmonster/pivot-localizations/blob/master/es.json)